It’s time to talk about:

 Other Considerations: Cannabis & Reproductive Health

-Using cannabis during pregnancy can harm female reproductive systems and early childhood development.
+Using cannabis during pregnancy can harm reproductive systems and early childhood development.
 Due to limited research, it’s best to be cautious with cannabis use during pregnancy to avoid risks to the baby.

 Know the Reproductive Risks